whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/examples/klim2019_tdp43kd/retention_summary/retained_package_overview.md

 # Retained package overview

-This file records the intended retention logic for the first successful downstream DGE validation run of the `klim2019_tdp43kd` worked example.
+This file records the retention logic for the first successful downstream DGE validation run of the `klim2019_tdp43kd` worked example.

 ---